oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 Mulitple samples can be taken for each pixel.
 They can be used to generate an aggregate of samples per pixel.
 In this implementation, each sample will be taken at a random offset within the bounds of the pixel.
 This provides an antialiasing effect for the image.

-### Accumulation buffer
+### Feature: Accumulation buffer

-Next, The accumulation buffer stores total luminance sampled underneath all pixels over all accumulations.
+- Next, The accumulation buffer stores total luminance sampled underneath all pixels over all accumulations.
 To write to an image file output,  we divide each pixel by number of accumulations to get our per channel color averages.
-An accumulation buffer is useful in an interactive rendering context to intermittently update a windowed frame buffer.
+- An accumulation buffer is useful in an interactive rendering context to intermittently update a windowed frame buffer.
 The application can continue with a stationary scene and camera to accumulate and thus converge the image.
-In this tutorial program, we use it to write the first sample of all pixels in our image before accumulating many more rendered frames.
-This is useful for visual debug when developing an application.
+- In this tutorial program, we use the buffer to write the first sample of all pixels in our image before accumulating many more rendered frames (accumulations).

-The Luminance samples are stored added to an accumulation buffer.
-The accumulation buffer is divided by number of accumulations to give red green and blue pixel triplets.
-The application writes an image to disk.
+### Feature: Convergence

-If we had taken an infinite number of samples with infinite path length, all paths under all sampled pixels can logically account for all light in the scene.
+- If we had taken an infinite number of samples with infinite path length, all paths under all sampled pixels can logically account for all light in the scene.
 Such a result will be a converged image.
-Practically, we will set the number of samples per pixel, set an accumulation limit, and maximum path length to the discretion of the application.
-We set these to 1, 500, and 8 in the application respectively.
+- Practically, we will set the number of samples per pixel, set an accumulation limit, and maximum path length to the discretion of the application.
+- We set these to 1, 500, and 8 in the application respectively.
 Change these values to see the affect noise from a limited number of samples or paths segments has on an image.

 Examples: